Card Summary Table

 Every time you redeem TrueBlue points, you get 10% back.
 This rebate can go toward your next redemption, increasing the value of your points by 10% overall.
 For example, redeem 20,000 points and you’ll get 2,000 back.

-In addition to all of the above benefits, with The JetBlue Business Card, you save 50% on inflight purchases such as wine, beer, cocktails, meals, and JetBlue movies.
+In addition to all of the above benefits, you save 50% on inflight purchases such as wine, beer, cocktails, meals, and JetBlue movies.

-The sign-up bonus, benefits, and annual points that come with The JetBlue Business Card are almost identical to the The JetBlue Plus Card with a couple key differences.
+The sign-up bonus, benefits, and annual points that come with business card are almost identical to the The JetBlue Plus Card with a couple key differences.

 You get 2x bonus points at office supply stores instead of grocery stores, and there is no 0% intro APR on balance transfers.
 Plus, enjoy perks geared toward small business owners.